-- Purchases of shares with reinvested dividend or capital gains distributions. - Transactions through Vanguard's Automatic Investment Plan, Automatic Exchange Service, Direct Deposit Service, Automatic Withdrawal Plan, Required Minimum Distribution Service, and Vanguard Small Business Online®. - Discretionary transactions through Vanguard Personal Advisor Services[®], Vanguard Institutional Advisory Services[®], and Vanguard Digital AdvisorTM. - Redemptions of shares to pay fund or account fees. - Redemptions of shares to remove excess shareholder contributions to certain types of retirement accounts (including, but not limited to, IRAs and Vanguard Individual 401(k) Plans). - Transfers and reregistrations of shares within the same fund. - Purchases of shares by asset transfer or direct rollover. - Conversions of shares from one share class to another in the same fund. - Checkwriting redemptions. - Section 529 college savings plans. - Certain approved institutional portfolios and asset allocation programs, as well as trades made by funds or trusts managed by Vanguard or its affiliates that invest in other Vanguard funds.
+- Certain transactions below dollar value or other thresholds specified by Vanguard. - In-kind transfers to a shareholder's donor advised fund managed by Vanguard Charitable. - Purchases of shares with reinvested dividend or capital gains distributions. - Transactions through Vanguard's Automatic Investment Plan, Automatic Exchange Service, Direct Deposit Service, Automatic Withdrawal Plan, Required Minimum Distribution Service, Vanguard Small Business Online[®], and certain transactions through intermediaries relating to systematic trades and required minimum distributions. - Discretionary transactions through Vanguard Personal Advisor Services[®], Vanguard Institutional Advisory Services[®], Vanguard Digital Advisor[TM], and discretionary (advisor-directed) transactions through certain intermediaries. - · Redemptions of shares to pay fund or account fees.

+- Redemptions of shares to remove excess shareholder contributions to certain types of retirement accounts (including, but not limited to, IRAs, certain Individual 403(b)(7) Custodial Accounts, and Vanguard Individual 401(k) Plans). - · Transfers and reregistrations of shares within the same fund. - · Purchases of shares by asset transfer or direct rollover. - Conversions of shares from one share class to another in the same fund. - · Checkwriting redemptions. - · Section 529 college savings plans. - Certain approved institutional portfolios and asset allocation programs, as well as trades made by funds or trusts managed by Vanguard or its affiliates that invest in other Vanguard funds.
 (Please note that shareholders of Vanguard's funds of funds are subject to the limitations.)